Rookout/docs/docs/setup-guide.md

 ### On-Prem Repositories

-If you are attempting to connect into an on-prem or self-hosted source code server, you will need to configure the ROOKOUT_REMOTE_ORIGIN and ROOKOUT_COMMIT environment variables or package your .git folder in your Docker container as described in the Deploying the Rookout SDK section.
+If you are attempting to connect into an on-prem or self-hosted source code server, you will need to configure the ROOKOUT_REMOTE_ORIGIN and ROOKOUT_COMMIT environment variables or include your .git folder with your deployed application as described in the Deploying the Rookout SDK section.

 You will also need to configure your Git on-prem server in the Source Control page of Rookout which can be found by clicking on Settings -> Source Control.